-The Senate rose in observance of a moment of silence in memory of Ms. Rachel Jacobsen, who passed away January 17, 2020
+The Senate observed a moment of silence in memory of Rachel Jacobsen, who passed away January 17, 2020.

 ENGROSSED SECOND SUBSTITUTE SENATE BILL NO. 5720, by Senate Committee on Ways & Means (originally sponsored by Dhingra, Wagoner and Kuderer)

 Concerning the involuntary treatment act.